core-wg/yang-cbor/draft-ietf-core-sid.md

 * If the document is a published RFC, then the allocation of SIDs for its referenced YANG modules is permanent.
-The Expert Reviewer provides the generated SID file to IANA for registration.
+The Expert Reviewer provides the generated ".sid" file to IANA for registration.
 This process may be time-consuming during a bootstrap period (there are over 100 YANG modules to date, none of which have SID allocations), but should quiet down once needed